rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Criando Templates.md

 In this example:

 - `{{ name }}` is a variable that will be replaced by the device name.
-- `kind` defines the device type, in this case, "ceos".
+- `kind` defines the type of device, in this case, "ceos".
 - `image` specifies the device image.
 - `startup-config` allows you to define an initial configuration file.
 - `binds` allows you to map volumes, such as interface mapping.